AdamMohsen4/AdamMohsen4/README.md

   <h4>🌱 What drives me:</h4>
   <p>
-    I love combining creativity with logic, new tech with usability – and constantly learning something new, whether it's a tool, mindset, or approach.
+    I love combining creativity with logic, new tech with usability, and constantly learning something new, whether it's a tool, mindset, or approach.
-    I'm also increasingly interested in biotechnology and biomedicine – especially how computational methods and AI can be used in CRISPR, gene editing, and biological data analysis.
+    I'm also increasingly interested in biotechnology and biomedicine, especially how computational methods and AI can be used in CRISPR, gene editing, and biological data analysis.
 The potential to contribute to innovation at the intersection of tech and life sciences truly inspires me.
   </p>

   <p><strong>📬 Want to collaborate, discuss ideas, or just say hi?</strong>
-  Feel free to reach out – I’m always open to exciting projects and new connections!</p>
+  Feel free to reach out, I’m always open to exciting projects and new connections!</p>
 </div>

 ---